jblasek/Pad22/index.md

 ## Welcome to PAD-22
 PAD-22 is Perkiomen Valley's App Design class.
 The first year it started was in the 2019-2020 school year.
 The class is taught by Mr. Pennebacker.
 <br/>
 The first year of App Design, the PAD-22 team decided to make an app specific to PV.
-It helps students and teachers so that whatever they do daily is made easier through the app.
+PV Pocket helps students and teachers so that whatever they do daily is made easier through the app.
 They have features like a map around the school, HAC, virtual Hall pass, announcements, and etc.
 <br/>
 Here is some information about the [app!](pvapp.md) ← Click
 <br/>